|

 This

+verse has suffered in many translations.
 But if we understand it to be an allusion to

 large, dinosaur-like creatures, all the pieces of the puzzle fit together.
-The association of these creatures with reeds (“animal
+The association of these creatures with reeds (animal

-of the reed”) is spelled out clearly in Job 40:21, as is the massive,
+) is spelled out clearly in Job 40:21, as is the massive,

-metal-like strength of their legs (“crushers of silver”) in Job 40:18.
+) in Job 40:18.
 Young calves would be the natural prey of carnivorous

 dinosaurs.
 That people would run away at